joshtenorio/VRC-6030J-InTheZone/README.md

-# JeStErS-ITZ-code
+# Jesters 6030J In The Zone code
-for VRC ITZ code, coded for PROS
+for VRC In The Zone 2017-18 code, coded for PROS

 This is pretty much a repository so that i can keep track of changes